LispCookbook/cl-cookbook/web-scraping.md

 (remove-if-not (lambda (it) (string= it "http" :start1 0 :end1 (length "http"))) *) ;; note the remove-if-NOT
 ~~~

-Allright, we put this result in another variable:
+All right, we put this result in another variable:

 ~~~lisp
 (defvar *filtered-urls* *)